-With over 190M monthly users, Amazon is the largest online marketplace in the world, far exceeding eBay in terms of visitors, sales and profits.
-However, when it comes to dropshipping, most people opt to sell on eBay due to its ease of use and simplicity.
-Granted, dropshipping on Amazon can be more of a challenge, but with 10x more buyers and significantly less sellers, the results can be staggering.
+With over 190M monthly users, Amazon is the largest online marketplace in the world, exceeding eBay in terms of visitors, sales and profits.
+However, when it comes to dropshipping, most people choose to sell on eBay due to its ease of use.
+Granted, dropshipping on Amazon can be more challenging, but with more buyers and less sellers, the results can be staggering.

-While building a successful dropshipping business on Amazon is not easy feat, it’s certainly not an impossible dream.
-It just takes time and effort to learn how to do things right way.
-Thankfully, in this A-Z guide, I’m going to show you how to build an Amazon dropshipping business step-by-step.
-From finding dropshipping suppliers to choosing products and creating offers, everything you’re about to learn has been proven to work based on my 5+ years of being a successful Amazon dropshipper.
+While building a successful Amazon dropshpping business is no easy feat, it’s certainly not impossible.
+In this A-Z guide, I’m going to show you how to build an Amazon dropshipping business step-by-step.
+From finding dropshipping suppliers to choosing products and creating offers, I’ll take you through the entire process.

 Originally gaining popularity in 2006, dropshipping has grown to become a primary order fulfilment method for thousands of retailers and online sellers across the globe, including some major billion dollar brands such as Wayfair.
 Unlike the traditional method of running an ecommerce business, which typically involves sourcing products in bulk and reselling them individually, dropshipping does not require you to purchase products upfront or hold any physical inventory.

 Dropshipping eliminates the most time-consuming and costly aspects of running an ecommerce business including having to dispatch orders and process returns.
-Instead, products are sourced directly from dropshipping suppliers and delivered straight to the end consumers.
+Instead, products are sourced directly from the supplier and delivered straight to the end consumer.
 The supplier handles the entire order fulfilment process from picking and packaging to postage and delivery.
 It’s a bit like having your own warehouse and team of staff members, without having to invest a single cent.

 As previously mentioned, Amazon has hundreds of millions of buyers from across the globe, many of which are exclusive to the platform.
 Much larger than eBay, Amazon boasted sales of more than $300 billion in 2019, compared to eBay’s smaller but modest $10 billion.
 Furthermore, Amazon has a much larger market share, accounting for over 13% of all global ecommerce sales, including a staggering 50% of the US marketplace.
 Amazon also has a much healthier buyer to seller ratio, meaning there are more customers to reach and much less sellers to compete with.